All stories are not the same.

-Consider the wildfires that are still raging in California.
+And the wildfires that raged in California.
 When the blazes reached 200,000 acres, that was about the size of New York City.

 Another staggering number is how many adults lack basic literacy skills.
 When talking to local funders about this problem, one nonprofit I know explains that, in their own community, it's enough people to fill the local stadium - twice.

 Comparisons can help paint a picture.
 And numbers can tell a powerful story.

 And oftentimes, that's the story a foundation wants to hear.

 When you're writing an appeal directly to your donors, remember that numbers numb.
 But stories are stored.

 We're hardwired to tell and remember stories, but most of us forget data.
 And that's why you should avoid data when writing directly to your donors.

 When you're telling stories to individual donors, you want to tell the story of one person.
 (Or one family, or one animal, or one river... you get the idea.)

 An individual donor can't end hunger or cure a disease.
 But she can address weekend hunger, by making sure a child gets a healthy take-home snack pack.
 She can make sure a family has accommodations near their child, who's hospitalized and receiving treatments.

 Donor psychology studies support this theory of "one."
 Consider these factors among the many that motivate giving: